-Yo que he visto un lugar donde supuestamente hay democracia y no es cierto, entonces- y un sistema que es diferente, creo que por eso tienes- puedes opinar más.
-Conoces como dos versiones, y creo que te da como más visión, pienso yo.

-I, who have seen a place where supposedly there’s democracy and it’s not true, so- and a system that’s different, I think because of that you have- you can have [a better-informed] opinion.
-You know like two versions, and I think it gives you like more insight, I think.

-(5 June 2014)
+(June 5, 2014)

-Sara’s remarks set the stage for the discussion in this section: rather than representing her experiences as marginal – despite her apparent positioning at the margins of nation-states – Sara claims that her transfronterizo identity gives her special insight because it allows her to “know … two versions” of events.
-This discourse, which was voiced in various forms by many participants, is evidence of what I have called the participants’ critical cosmopolitanism: cosmopolitan, because it reflects cultural competence and privileged knowledge built up through everyday transnationalism (Hannerz, 1990, quoted in Vertovec, 2009, p.
-70); critical, because this cosmopolitan vision allowed the participants to see and criticize the limitations of one-sided perspectives in both countries.
+In this excerpt, rather than representing her experiences as marginal, Sara claims that her transfronterizo identity gives her special insight because it allows her to “know … two versions” of events.
+She frankly acknowledges the “underbelly” (Alvarez, 2012, p.
+31) of life on both sides of the border, referring to violence, political corruption, and economic struggles in Mexico and to judgmental attitudes and an unrealistic view of social problems in the U.S. At the same time, Sara suggests that her transfronterizo standpoint informs her understanding of developments in both countries, such as the implications of escalating violence for everyday life and the socioeconomic differences between paying lip service to free markets and democracy and having a closer approximation of such a system.
+Furthermore, this standpoint shapes her participation in higher education, framing her remarks as a commentary on the “stupidity,” of solving violence with more violence, as her (presumably American) classmate had recommended.

-A critical cosmopolitan attitude was perhaps most immediately evident in the participants’ responses to danger and violence in their daily lives or their families’ lives.
-However, this issue must be approached very carefully: on one hand, increased violence in northern Mexico in the recent past did have a profound impact on some students’ lives and educational experiences (see the Introduction).
-Students who had spent their childhoods moving rather seamlessly between the U.S. and Mexico now had to grapple with a newly precarious borderlands.
+A critical cosmopolitan attitude was evident in the participants’ responses to danger and violence in their daily lives or their families’ lives.
+However, this issue must be approached very carefully: on the one hand, increased violence in northern Mexico in the recent past profoundly impacted some students’ lives and educational experiences (see the Introduction).
+Students who spent their childhoods moving rather seamlessly between the U.S. and Mexico now had to grapple with a newly precarious borderland.
 According to the survey data, 57% of participants had personally experienced violence in Mexico or near the border, and 89% said that someone they knew had experienced violence (n = 35).
 Numerous participants shared narratives of violence, including being caught in balaceras (shootouts), encountering road blockades, and dealing with the kidnapping of extended family members.
-Some students had originally intended to study at Mexican universities but decided to come to UTB partly out of concern for their own and/or their families’ safety.
+Some students originally intended to study at Mexican universities but decided to come to UTB partly out of concern for their own and/or their families’ safety.
 Many participants spoke movingly of the fear they dealt with on a regular basis in navigating the transformed landscape of the borderlands.
-Thus, the real impact of violence on students’ lives was unavoidable in the context of conversations about cross-border mobility.
+The real impact of violence on students’ lives was unavoidable in the context of conversations about cross-border mobility.

 On the other hand, when students brought up issues of risk, danger, and violence, they were often most concerned with what they saw as distorted or sensationalized views of Matamoros and Mexico that, they said, originated with biased media coverage or with outsiders who lacked intimate knowledge of the students’ transfronterizo worlds.
 Narratives about the riskiness of life in Matamoros or Mexico could become an opportunity for students to display their cosmopolitan immunity from the exaggeration or hyperbole that, some claimed, was typical of outsider discourses about the area.
-For example, Araís brought up the case of Paloma Noyola Bueno, a middle-school student from Matamoros who had recently attracted media attention after scoring first on a national math test.
+For example, Araís, a thoughtful, friendly student who usually spoke in rapid-fire TexMex (the local hybrid variety of English and Spanish), raised the case of Paloma Noyola Bueno, a middle-school student from Matamoros who had recently attracted media attention after scoring first on a national math test.
 Araís said that she and her cousins, who lived in Matamoros, had reacted with mocking disbelief to an online news article from a U.S. publication about how Paloma had “succeeded in the middle of cartel wars,” as Araís revoiced the authors: